elizalde-andres/project4/README.md

 # CS50's project 4 - Network
-Twitter-like social network website for making posts and following users.
+Task: Design a front-end for an email client that makes API calls to send and receive emails.

-You can watch a demo video in https://www.youtube.com/watch?v=o2Q7MYVBP1E
+You can watch a demo video in https://www.youtube.com/watch?v=hRDv57ewVgQ